Pyright vs Mypy: Optimizing Type Checking Speed for Large Python Codebases

 Baseline Benchmarking & Profiling Setup

 Establish reproducible performance metrics before applying optimizations.
-Use standard time and py-spy to capture real versus CPU time during full analysis runs.
+Use standard time to capture real versus CPU time during full analysis runs.
 Isolate third-party stub generation from core type resolution.
 Configure consistent PYTHONPATH and MYPYPATH to prevent cache invalidation loops.

 # src/sample_module.py